 \section{Introduction}

-Tensorial group field theories (TGFT) was born since a decade, from the merger between group field theories (GFT) and colored tensor models, both appeared in the quantum gravity context as peculiar field theoretical frameworks \cite{Oriti:2005jr}-\cite{Hawking:1979pi}.
+Tensorial group field theories (TGFT) were born a decade, after the merger between group field theories (GFT) and colored tensor models, both appeared in the quantum gravity context as peculiar field theoretical frameworks \cite{Oriti:2005jr}-\cite{Hawking:1979pi}.

 GFTs on one hand, arise from loop quantum gravity (LQG) and spin-foam theory, as a promising way to generate spin-foam amplitudes as Feynman amplitude for a field theory defined over a group manifold, with specific non-local interactions.
-GFTs is introduced by the so-called Boulatov model for three dimensional gravity and arise as a way to implement simplicial decomposition for a pseudo-manifold, including discrete connection through a specific invariance called closure constraint \cite{Ooguri:1991ib}-\cite{Ooguri:1992tw}.
-More recently, it was showed that GFTs may be viewed in a complementary way as a second quantized version of spin network states of loop quantum gravity \cite{Hawking:1978jz}-\cite{Perez:2000ec}, quantum excitations being interpreted as spin-network nodes, which can be combined to build LQG states.
-The fact that GFT provides a field theoretical framework for spin foam theory, allowing to use standard field theoretical methods, represent a great progress in itself, explaining the success of the approach in the last decade.
-Among these success highlighting the powerful of the field theoretical framework, the most important one at this day is undoubtedly the results obtained in the context of the quantum cosmology \cite{Oriti:2018qty}-\cite{Gielen:2017eco}, as a mathematical incarnation of the \textit{geometrogenesis} scenario, the space-time Universe is viewed as a condensate of quantum gravity building blocks.
-Since the first approaches describing an homogeneous Universe and recovering the classical Friedman equations in the classical limit; These recent results showed that inhomogeneous effects can be described as well in the same condensation scenario, considering a multi-condensate state, and the resulting evolution equations for perturbations are in strong agreement with the classical results, so far from the Planck scale.
-There is no doubt that these attractive results are the beginning of a long history for quantum cosmology, where GFTs will be demonstrate their powerful. \\
+GFTs are introduced by the so-called Boulatov model for three-dimensional gravity and arise as a way to implement simplicial decomposition for a pseudo-manifold, including discrete connection through a specific invariance called closure constraint \cite{Ooguri:1991ib}-\cite{Ooguri:1992tw}.
+More recently, it was shown that GFTs may be viewed in a complementary way as a second quantized version of spin network states of loop quantum gravity \cite{Hawking:1978jz}-\cite{Perez:2000ec}, quantum excitations being interpreted as spin-network nodes, which can be combined to build LQG states.
+The fact that GFT provides a field theoretical framework for spin foam theory, allowing to use of standard field theoretical methods, represents great progress in itself, explaining the success of the approach in the last decade.
+Among these successes highlighting the power of the field theoretical framework, the most important one at this day is undoubtedly the results obtained in the context of the quantum cosmology \cite{Oriti:2018qty}-\cite{Gielen:2017eco}, as a mathematical incarnation of the \textit{geometrogenesis} scenario, the space-time Universe is viewed as a condensate of quantum gravity building blocks.
+Since the first approaches described a homogeneous Universe and recovered the classical Friedman equations in the classical limit; These recent results showed that inhomogeneous effects can be described as well in the same condensation scenario, considering a multi-condensate state, and the resulting evolution equations for perturbations are in strong agreement with the classical results, so far from the Planck scale.
+There is no doubt that these attractive results are the beginning of a long history of quantum cosmology, where GFTs will be demonstrated their power. \\